arturomorarioja/kea_movie_manager/README.md

 # KEA.dk.
-Technology 1 - Web App Example
+Databases - Web App Example
 # Movie Manager

 ## Purpose
-This is a sample web application for students of the subject Technology 1 in the Academy Profession Degree in Computer Science at KEA (Københavns Erhvervsakademi).
-The application is a movie manager C.R.U.D. where the user can browse, add, modify, and delete names of movies.
+This is a sample web application for students of the subject Databases in the Top-Up Degree in Web Development at KEA (Københavns Erhvervsakademi / Copenhagen School of Design and Technology).
+The application is a movie manager C.R.U.D. where the user can browse, search, add, modify, and delete names of movies.

 ## Tools
-HTML5 / Css / Bootstrap 4 / JavaScript / jQuery / Ajax / php / MariaDB
+PHP / MariaDB / jQuery / Ajax / JavaScript / Bootstrap 4 / CSS / HTML5